-In December 2022, the FLRA asked all FOIA professionals to complete a FOIA training provided by the Department of Justice at the following link: https://www.justice.gov/oip/training/elearning/federal-employees/story.html.
+In December 2023, the Chief FOIA Officer conducted a training via Microsoft Teams for all FOIA professionals.
 This training included information on records subject to FOIA, searching for responsive records, FOIA exemptions, FOIA response times, responses to requesters, fees that may be charged for requests, and the appeal process available to requesters.